-A first problem we have to solve is that our French regions are not islands as for example in \citet{DeMontis2007,DeMontis2010}.
-Indeed, some of the inhabitants, especially those living close to the border of the region, are likely to work in municipalities located outside the region of residence.
-This part, especially if it is significant, make the generated network largely false if we only consider that people living in the region also work in the region.
-A way to solve this problem is to generate the commuting network only for people living and working in the region.
-However, this means the modeller has to know the quantity and the place of residence of individuals who work outside the region and live in the region.
-The data giving this detail is very rare, and so is being able to benefit from an expertise that could give this knowledge.
-Then, we address this issue by extending the job search geographical base for commuters living in the municipalities to a sufficiently large number of municipalities located outside the region of residence.
-We compare the model without municipalities from outside (called only outside later in this paper) and the model with outside on 23 French regions and conclude about the quality of our solution.
+The first problem to solve involves the fact that regions in France are not islands, as presented in the example of \cite{DeMontis2007,DeMontis2010}.
+Indeed, some of the inhabitants, especially those living close to the borders of the region, are likely to work in municipalities located outside the region of residence.
+This part, especially if it is significant, causes the generated network to register false if we only consider that people living in the region also work in the region.
+A method for solving this problem involves generating the commuting network only for people living and working in the region.
+However, in order to do this it is required that the modeler know the quantity and the place of residence for individuals who work outside but live in the region.
+Data providing this information is very rare.
+Therefore, we address this issue by extending the job search geographical base for commuters living in the municipalities to a sufficiently large number of municipalities located outside the region of residence.
+Then, we compare the model without outside municipalities and the model with outside municipalities in 23 regions in France and come to a conclusion regarding the quality of our solution.

-The second problem relates to the form of the deterrence function which rules the impact of the distance on the choice of the place of work relatively to the quantity of job offers.
-The initial work done by \citet{Gargiulo2012} proposes to use a power law.
-However, \citet{Barthelemy2011} says the form of the deterrence function varies a lot, sometimes it can be inspired from an exponential function as in \citet{Balcan2009} or from a power law one as in \citet{Viboud2006}.
-To choose the much more convenient deterrence function, we have compared the quality of generated networks for 34 French regions obtained on the one hand with the exponential law, and with the power law on the other hand.
-We showed that we obtained better results with the exponential law.
+The second problem relates to the form of the deterrence function which governs the impact of distance on choice of the place of work relative to the quantity of job offers.
+The initial work done by \cite{Gargiulo2012} propose the use of a power law.
+However, \cite{Barthelemy2011} states that the form of the deterrence function varies greatly, and can sometimes be inspired by an exponential function, such as in \cite{Balcan2009}, or by a power law function as in \cite{Viboud2006}.
+To choose the much more convenient deterrence function, we have compared the quality of generated networks for 34 regions in France obtained with both the exponential law and the power law.
+Better results were obtained with the exponential law.